autowarefoundation/autoware/ros/src/computing/planning/decision/packages/decision_maker/README.md

 # Decision Maker

 ## Overview
-Autoware package that manages the Vehicle status, given Mission(waypoints) status, and Driving(Motion) status.
+Autoware package that manages the Vehicle status, given Mission(waypoints) status, Behavior and Motion status.
 Each status is managed by state machine.
 <!-- Autoware package that visualize internal state and publish some commands. -->
 ### Vehicle